MdMirzaShihab/aaroth-fresh-frontend/guide.md

 7. TESTING: Create basic test setup and run initial tests
 8. MOBILE-FIRST: Test responsive design on mobile devices immediately

 Use Redux Toolkit + RTK Query for state management (NOT TypeScript, NOT Zustand).
-Follow CLAUDE.md and api-integration.md files for exact specifications.
+Follow CLAUDE.md and api-integration-guide.md and api-endpoints.md files for exact specifications.
 Use TodoWrite to track all setup tasks.
 ```

 **Expected Outcome:** Complete project setup with all dependencies and configuration files.